 Recess is an opportunity for social interaction for children.
+All students receive at least 25 minutes of recess daily with younger grades extending this time a bit.
 Students will go outdoors for recess weather permitting.
-A written request from the parent is required for a child to remain indoors for recess.
-This request will be honored for one day only.
-A physician's written request will be required for a student to continue to remain inside.
+A physician's written request will be required for a student to remain inside.
 If the temperature falls below 20° (including wind chill), students will not go outdoors for recess.
+Every effort will be made to have students outside for recess.